 As much as 50 percent of the primary structure, including the fuselage and wings, will be made of composite materials.

-An open architecture will be at the heart of the 787's systems, which will be more simplified than today's airplanes and offer increased functionality.
-The team is looking at incorporating health-monitoring systems that will allow the airplane to self-monitor and report maintenance requirements to ground-based computer systems.
+The team is looking at incorporating systems that will allow the airplane to self-monitor and report maintenance requirements to ground-based computer systems.

-Sales began in April 2004 with a record order from All-Nippon Airways.
-Since that time, 45 customers from six continents have placed orders for 584 airplanes, making this the most successful launch of a new commercial airplane in Boeing's history.
+Since sales began in April 2004, 45 customers from six continents have placed orders for 584 airplanes, making this the most successful launch of a new commercial airplane in Boeing's history.

 The 787 program will open its final assembly plant in Everett in 2007.
-First flight is expected in 2007 with certification, delivery and entry into service occurring in 2008.
+First flight takes place on Sunday, with entry into service scheduled for 2008.

 Ancient Alaskan Wolves Went Extinct 12,000 Years Ago